 After church, when we were out in the parking lot, my mother asked us children if we had prayed to accept Jesus as our Lord.
 I responded that I had.
 I was the only one of the four of us children who had done this.

-Several weeks later, when we were back home in Illinois, my mother came into my bedroom one evening.
+About a week or two later, when we were back home in Illinois, my mother came into my bedroom one evening.
 She began talking to me about my becoming a Christian.

 I said that I felt like I had always been a Christian.
 (I thought that I had always been a Christian because I had been raised a Roman Catholic and I had always been taught that I was a Christian because I was a Roman Catholic.)
 But I said to her, “But I know there is something more.”

 I don't really know how I knew there was “something more,” but I knew there was “something more.”
 Maybe it was because I had heard my mother praying in tongues or maybe it was because I had heard her talk about things with her Christian friends.
 Or maybe I just knew in my new, recreated human spirit.
 I don't know.
 But I did know that there was “something more.”

 My mother then explained to me that there was “something more.”
 She said that I could be filled with the Holy Spirit and speak in tongues.